animatlabs/animatlabs.github.io/_drafts/2026-06-08-testcontainers-dotnet.md

 ---
 title: "Stop Mocking, Start Testing: Testcontainers in .NET"
 excerpt: >-
-  "Why mock a database when you can spin up the real thing in Docker?
-Testcontainers makes integration testing trivial."
+  Why mock a database when you can spin up the real thing in Docker?
+Testcontainers makes integration testing trivial.
 categories:
   - Technical
   - .NET